ortus-docs/cfcouchbase-sdk-docs/configuration/config_summary.md

 1. Pass a config structure
 2. Pass a config CFC

-**Note:** The config CFC is the most contained and portable way to store your configuration.
+> **Hint** The config CFC is the most contained and portable way to store your configuration.